melonJS

 • Optionalwidth: number = Infinity

-width of the container
+width of the world container

 • Optionalheight: number = Infinity

-height of the container
+height of the world container

 Returns World